Ishalohia/assignment-question-1/README.md

 Ans- In the provided code, I've addressed the issue of console errors regarding keys in the list rendering.
 By providing a unique key for each row, I've addressed the console error regarding keys.

 The issue was it can't pass row["&id"] as the key because in the given .json file the order id is same for max.
-5 orders and <i>React expects each element in an array to have a unique key when rendering lists to efficiently update the virtual DOM.
-Without unique keys, React cannot accurately track changes and updates to the list items.</i>
+5 orders and React expects each element in an array to have a unique key when rendering lists to efficiently update the virtual DOM.
+Without unique keys, React cannot accurately track changes and updates to the list items.

 So by creating a function called "generateRandomKey" which creates a unique key for each row in the list i.e. by getting the timestamp in milliseconds, generating a random alphanumeric string and then combining timestamp and random number to create a unique key.